TheThobi/PTCGCheckFriend/README.md

 If after pressing the macro, the social hub do not even update every 4-6 seconds, it means that macrodroid do not have the rights to emulate click on your screen

+# TODO :

+Another macro to remove all friends then stops